cfhxo/mdm-removal-script-V2/README.md

 ### New Features
 * The script has been condensed into a single file, simplifying its usage.
-* A user interface is currently in development and will be released soon.
+* A user interface is currently in development and will be released eventually.

 ### Device Support?
 Honestly i am not sure.
 I did my testing on an iPhone 8 running 14.7.1.
 I would love to hear how you go with it.